geteff1/ClinDiag/README.md

 Trained on our [fine-tuning dataset](#fine-tune), *ClinDiag-GPT* showed superior performance in clinical diagnostic procedures.
 Although we can't provide direct API access to our fine-tuned model for security and cost considerations, feel free to chat with ClinDiag-GPT on our [demo website](https://clindiag.streamlit.app/).

 Running the demo on our website doesn't require any additional installation or configuration.
-It normally takes 10-20 mins to go through a full demo case.
+When interacting with human, it normally takes 10-20 mins to go through a full demo case.

 ### 🏗 ClinDiag-Framework <a name="clindiag-framework"></a>